-DAKAR, Senegal, June 28 (UNHCR) - With a month to go before the July 28 presidential election in Mali, the UN refugee agency is strengthening its role in helping neighbouring countries deal with out-of-country voting for Malian refugees.
+With a month to go before the 28 July presidential elections in Mali UNHCR is strengthening its role in helping neighbouring countries deal with out-of-country voting for Malian refugees.

-In Burkina Faso, UNHCR has undertaken awareness campaigns in all refugee camps (Goudoubo, Mentao and Sag-nioniogo) as well as spontaneous refugee sites (Dibissi, Tin Hedja, Deou and Gountouré Gnégné) and in urban settings with concentrations of refugees (Bobo-Dioulasso, Ouagadougo and Ouahigouya).
+In Burkina Faso, we have undertaken awareness campaigns in all refugee camps (Goudoubo, Mentao and Sag-nioniogo), as well as spontaneous refugee sites (Dibissi, Tin Hedja, Deou and Gountouré Gnégné) and in urban settings with concentration of refugees (Bobo-Dioulasso, Ouagadougo and Ouahigouya).

-Participation of refugees in registration was low at first, but has since picked up.
+Between last Tuesday (25 June) and today, and with UNHCR logistics, transportation, and translation support, ten Malian teams deployed by the Malian Embassy have started registering refugees for the vote.
+Of 49,945 refugees in camps and spontaneous sites, 18,409 are of voting age (age 18 and above).
+The registration process is being monitored by Burkina Faso's national refugee commission CONAREF (Commission nationale pour les refugies).
+Participation of refugees in registration was low at first but has since picked up.
 Registration figures should be available in the next days.
 The names of those who registered will be transmitted to the Bamako authorities so that their electoral cards can be sent to Burkina Faso and then distributed to the refugees.

 Similar arrangements are in place in Niger and Mauritania.

-In Mauritania, which hosts 75,000 Malian refugees in Mbera camp, preparations for the registration of Malian voters are under way.
+In Mauritania, which hosts 75,000 Malian refugees in Mbera camp, preparations for the registration of Malian voters are on-going.
 Consultations between the Mauritanian authorities, the Malian embassy in Nouakchott and UNHCR are continuing.
 UNHCR is providing logistics support.